sprestrelski/cse15l-lab-reports/labs/lab-report-3-week-6.md

 Then, I edited the file in Notepad.
 I decided to keep the hostname "ieng6" rather than choose my own because it was short and corresponded to the server I was logging into, `ieng6.ucsd.edu`.
 ![](images/SSHConfigFile.png)

-Now, when I used the SSH Command to log into my ieng6 account, it's a very quick process.
+Now, when I use the SSH Command to log into my ieng6 account, it becomes a very quick process.
+Instead of typing out my full course username, I can do `ssh [hostname]` to log into the server.
 ![Using a configuration file to log into ieng6](images/SSHieng6.PNG)